wagtail/rfcs/text/054-internationalisation.md

 }
 ```

+#### `locale` filter

-We will also implement a new “locale” filter, that takes a locale code and filters the results to only include pages in that locale.
+We will implement a new “locale” filter, that takes a locale code and filters the results to only include pages in that locale.
 For example `/api/v2/pages/?locale=en` would only return English pages.

+#### `translation_of` filter

+We will implement a new “translation_of” filter, that takes a page id and filters the results to only include pages that are translations of that page.
+For example `/api/v2/pages/?translation_of=2`.

+#### `translations` field

 Finally, we will implement a new “translations” field in the admin API (and optionally available for the public API as well), which would be similar to the existing “children” and “ancestors” fields but return all translations of that page.
 For example: